-Damp on walls is a problem that most properties suffer from at some point.
-That said, there are many different reasons that damp problems become apparent on walls, so it is important that the correct diagnosis is given to the source of the damp so an appropriate damp treatment can administered.
+Damp walls are a problem that most properties suffer from at some point.
+That said, there are many different damp problems that can affect walls and all require unique treatment.
+This is why it is important that a professional diagnosis is given before damp proofing walls in your property.

 Penetrating damp refers to moisture ingress through a lateral wall.
 It is a damp problem that can penetrate walls at any level of a property.
 If water management systems like guttering or downpipes on the outside of your property look damaged or blocked then they are likely the source of a penetrating damp problem.
 Defective pointing and leaks in plumbing can cause penetrating damp.

 On your internal walls, penetrating damp will create damp patches that damage plaster, leave water marks and leave a damp musty smell.